CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Test with different key sizes and algorithms.
   - Ensure verification fails as expected with tampered data.

-These guidelines help ensure that VeraId integrations provide consistent security properties and user experience across different implementations and platforms.
+These guidelines help ensure that DomainAuth integrations provide consistent security properties and user experience across different implementations and platforms.

 # Implementation Guidance

 ## Reference Implementations

-{{VERAIDJS}} and {{VERAIDJVM}} are reference implementations of the VeraId protocol in JavaScript and Kotlin respectively.
+{{VERAIDJS}} and {{VERAIDJVM}} are reference implementations of the DomainAuth protocol in JavaScript and Kotlin respectively.

 Implementations MUST: